 The emails Lyvly needed would reach two different audiences.
 So we knew we needed a content plan designed for two different segments:

 - Existing tenants: various community events & meetups.

 - Prospective tenants: available properties, community’s shared values and other incentives to get them to sign up.

-Email design is not rocket science but it’s sciencey anyway.
-Certain things are placed in certain spots because that’s what gets the most attention, opening and most importantly, it gets people to click.
+Email design is not rocket science but it’s still sort of sciencey.
+Certain things are placed in certain spots because that’s what gets the most attention, opening and, most importantly, clicks.
 There are a few more rules that can’t really be bypassed.
 Top of mind:

 - Make your logo clickable in case we want to visit your site (you never know).